 The Crickett 22 Rifle is available, depending on the barrel type, caliber, and stock you choose.

-It’s a fairly inexpensive gun but it does come at a price.
+It’s a fairly inexpensive gun.
 The build quality of the Crickett 22 is, admittedly, not the best.
 However, for a gun that is marketed to youngsters, this is quite expected.
 But this doesn’t mean that it can’t use some improvements in terms of build quality.

 In terms of performance and ease of use, this rifle is a solid choice.
 It’s a fairly accurate gun which can really put some confidence in your aspiring plinker.
 It’s also light and easy to use, making it a perfect newbie firearm.
 This gun offers a good foundation for any young shooter.
 Definitely a worthy update to your son or daughter’s BB gun.

 Pros and Cons